Interpreting Video Representations with Spatio-Temporal Sparse Autoencoders: Experimental Setup and Baseline Analysis

 While standard SAEs produce interpretable features, they suffer from a fundamental limitation when applied to video: they destroy temporal coherence.
 Because each patch token is encoded independently, the top-$k$ selection mechanism can choose entirely different active features for the same spatial location across consecutive frames, even when the underlying visual content changes only slightly.

-We measure temporal coherence as the mean lag-1 autocorrelation of SAE features across consecutive frames (Table~\ref{tab:temporal_problem}).
+We measure temporal coherence as the mean lag-1 autocorrelation of SAE features across consecutive frames (Table~\ref{tab:main_results}).
 Raw DINOv2 features have lag-1 $= 0.435$; after SAE encoding, this drops to $0.277$ (a 36\% reduction).
-Temporal contrastive training partially recovers coherence (0.291).
+Temporal contrastive training partially recovers coherence (0.299).
 In practice, this means a feature representing ``hand pushing object'' may fire in frame~3, disappear in frame~4, and reappear in frame~6, making concept tracking across time unreliable.
 The severity varies by layer (lag-1 up to 0.75 at layer 3; see Section~\ref{sec:layers}).

 \paragraph{Do simple fixes suffice?} Before evaluating learned spatio-temporal objectives, we ask: can simple post-hoc smoothing resolve the temporal incoherence without modifying SAE training?
 We consider two baselines: \textbf{EMA smoothing} ($\tilde{\mathbf{z}}_{t} = \alpha \mathbf{z}_{t} + (1-\alpha) \tilde{\mathbf{z}}_{t-1}$) and \textbf{Temporal Union TopK} (reselecting top-$k$ from the union of active features at frames $t$ and $t{-}1$).
+Both appear in Table~\ref{tab:main_results} alongside the learned objectives.

-Post-hoc baselines improve coherence by construction (EMA reaches lag-1 $= 0.28$) but degrade discrimination (probe drops to 7.1\%).
-In contrast, temporal contrastive improves \textit{both} simultaneously (20.2\% probe).
+Post-hoc baselines improve coherence by construction (EMA reaches lag-1 $= 0.28$) but degrade discrimination severely (probe drops from 19.1\% to 7.1\%).
+In contrast, temporal contrastive training improves \textit{both} simultaneously (lag-1 $0.299$, probe $20.2\%$).
 The benefit of learned objectives is not just temporal smoothing, which post-hoc methods achieve, but learning a dictionary that is \textit{jointly} coherent and discriminative.